kartverket/regelrett_implementasjon/backend/README.md

 Edit application.conf:
 `ktor.database` to `"your_postgresql_username"`

-Run ./gradlew flywayMigrate to migrate the DB Schemas in resources/db.migration
+Run `./gradlew flywayMigrate` to migrate the DB Schemas in resources/db.migration

-# Run as a docker container

-Clone the repo
-Make sure you have completed the step `Local postgres` above.
+# How to run locally

-# Build with Gradle
+## Build with Gradle

 gradle build

-# Run in IntelliJ
+## Run in IntelliJ

 Edit Configurations -> Set up Runtime Environment with KTOR, and point to the class Application.kt